 Montreat College's program is distinctively different.
 The program integrates a liberal arts education with a Christ-centered worldview.
-The student trained in environmental science will gain more than a solid understanding of basic principles.
-They will possess an understanding of the ethical and worldview implications involved in the application of environmental knowledge.
+Students will possess an understanding of the ethical and worldview implications involved in the application of environmental knowledge.
 Small, intimate classes foster discussion and interaction in every course.
 Students receive personalized attention and this allows for further integration of the Christian perspective into the environmental science curriculum.
 The instructors are highly accessible and genuine in their approach to students, serving as professors, mentors, and advisors.
-Faculty members work closely with each student based on his/her interests and career aspirations.
-It is our goal to help students transition from passive learner to budding colleague.
+Faculty members work closely with each student based on his/her interests and career aspirations and foster students' growth into competent scientists.